morepath/morepath/doc/app_reuse.rst

 a new default view for ``OtherUser``.

 Overriding apps actually doesn't look much different from how you build apps in the first place.
+Again, it's just like subclassing.
 Hopefully not so obvious that it's boring.
 Let's talk about something new.

 Nesting Applications
 --------------------